mehulagg/gitlab/doc/ci/pipelines/job_artifacts.md

 A job named `pdf` calls the `xelatex` command to build a PDF file from the LaTeX source file, `mycv.tex`.

-The `paths` keyword determines where to create the job artifacts.
+The `paths` keyword determines which files to add to the job artifacts.
 All paths to files and directories are relative to the repository where the job was created.

-The [`artifacts:when`](../yaml/README.md#artifactswhen) keyword determines when to create the job artifacts.
-You can specify that they are created:

-- When the job succeeds.
-(Default)
-- Always.
-- Only when the job fails.

 The `expire_in` keyword determines how long GitLab keeps the job artifacts.
 You can also [use the UI to keep job artifacts from expiring](#download-job-artifacts).